Bible IndexContentsHome...Saved?..Pray...Free...Bible...Shop...Learn...Worship...U.S.B.S...Contact UsNew WebsiteMalachi 1Malachi 2Malachi 3Malachi 4

 A Warning of Judgement

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we start the Book of Isaiah 1.
-In our text today we see Words of Judgement as Isaiah brings a message of divine judgement to both Israel and Judah.
-In making application the same message is brought to us through the pages of the Bible.
-Sin is rampant in the world today and people believe that the Lord will not judge them from their sin but Isaiah reminds us of Sodom and Gomorrah and how our sins can be washed as white as snow if we simply repent.
+Today, we start the Book of Isaiah 1.
+In our text today, we see Words of Judgement as Isaiah brings a message of divine judgment to Israel and Judah.
+In making applications, the same message is brought to us through the pages of the Bible.
+Sin is rampant today, and people believe that the Lord will not judge them for their sins.
+Still, Isaiah reminds us of Sodom and Gomorrah and how our sins can be washed as white as snow if we repent.
 How about you?
-Do you see the coming judgement of our Lord and the free pardon of sin He extends you today?
-Let us learn from our text today and the message of Isaiah to remember to not mistake the grace of God with the upcoming judgement of God so we can repent and receive His forgiveness.
+Do you see the coming judgment of our Lord and the free pardon of sin He extends you today?
+Let us learn from our text today and the message of Isaiah to remember not to mistake the grace of God with the upcoming judgment of God so we can repent and receive His forgiveness.

 .